ZWUrbo/nyt-bestseller-analysis/README.md

 A reproducible Python data pipeline for collecting, enriching, and exporting New York Times bestseller data for literary analysis, exploratory research, and analytics storytelling.

-This project uses the New York Times bestseller lists as a starting point, then enriches each title with metadata from Open Library and Hardcover, plus AI-assisted summaries and content tags from Gemini.
-The result is a local SQLite database and a set of analysis-ready CSV outputs that make it easier to study the subjects, themes, signals, and patterns present in widely read books.
+This project uses the New York Times bestseller lists as a starting point, then enriches each title with metadata from Open Library and Hardcover, plus AI-assisted summaries, content tags, and author detail fields from Gemini.
+The result is a local SQLite database and a set of analysis-ready CSV outputs that make it easier to study the subjects, themes, signals, authorship, and patterns present in widely read books.

 ## Project Motivation